csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-146.md

 [[Turgyd]] says that there's several other locations with large weapon stores.
 He says he has no loyalty to the [[Zhakastin Expedition]] and only spent a few years in [[Gu’athrithen]].
 His parents were part of the [[Blue Dragon Special Forces]], and he just fell into it.
 He worked in some other mines, [[Girth Glade]] and (another).
 He just wants to get out of here alive, and maybe find another mine to work out?
 He worships [[Oghma]].

-We look at the spike that was successful for [[Shen]], it was made of ruby and obisidian.
+We look at the spike that was successful for [[Shen]], it was made of ruby and obsidian.
 There's no dunamancy core now, but there might have been before it was removed.

 [[Jalene]], [[Bek]], and [[Shraule]] depart for the [[Elemental Plane of Earth]].